timdiels/sysintercept/README.rst

 Some might be concerned about performance, so should explain that this isn't emulation, it's just a dll injected into the target process that only adds a few ifs for every system call that *needs* to be intercepted for it to do its job.
 We won't hook things we don't need, ...

+No profiling or tuning was done.
+(TODO once conceptually stable)

 In a much much later project state, sysintercept could detect support for system call interposition and choose the best available mechanism. (e.g. prefer kernel module to userland patching)